jorgimello/react-app/README.md

 # React boxes
-A new app developed with React (React Native also coming).
+A new app developed with React and React Native.

 ## About
 This app can create boxes and inside each box you can include any sort of file.